 These are links to my most popular articles about Aromatherapy and how to use Essential Oils:

 - Aromatherapy Basics For Beginners

 - 10 Most Popular Essential Oils

 - Which Carrier Oils To Use With Essential Oils

-For the record, they do have other scents for this unique spray-before-you-go bathroom spray, but the original scent mentioned above is the only one I’ve personally tried.
+For the record, they do have other scents for this unique spray-before-you-go bathroom spray, but the original scent is my favorite.